 1/4 cup fresh mint leaves

 1/4 teaspoon freshly ground black pepper, plus extra for greens

 1 small sweet potato (8 ounces), peeled

 1 lemon, cut into wedges

-Heat oven (with oven rack in lowest position) to 425°F.
+- Preheat oven (with rack in lowest position) to 425° F.

 - Bake until the undersides are golden brown, 18 to 20 minutes.
 Then flip them and bake 5 minutes more.
 Serve with the salad greens, lemon wedges and extra pepper.

-Makes 4 servings.
-Serving = 2 mini burgers
+Makes 4 servings, 1 serving = 2 mini burgers

 Fiber: 7 g

 Sugar: 4 g